gregor-fausto/clarkia-bet-hedging/README.md

     + `007_createFiguresDiagrams`: holds shapefiles for creating the map in Figure 1
 - `products`: Folder for figures
     + `figures`: directory to hold figures produced by scripts
-    + `figuresForManuscript`: directory to hold figures composed with LaTeX
-    + `tables`: directory to hold tables produced by scripts
-    + `texDiagrams`: directory to TeX diagrams in the manuscript

 ---